ThomasLuchies/tello-code-execution/README.md

-# Student code execution for Tello Drone
+# Student code execution for the Tello Drone